How to Configure Static Routing in Cisco Packet Tracer

 Video

-You can watch the video below to enable Static Routing on Packet Tracer and also subscribe to our YouTube channel to support us!
+You can watch the video below to enable static routing on Packet Tracer.
+Also, subscribe to our YouTube channel to support us!

 One Comment